Daniel1088test/parsing_group_tg/RAILWAY-DEPLOY.md

 2. Configure the service:
    - Railway should automatically detect your `railway.json` configuration
    - If not, make sure to set:
-     - Build command: `pip install -r requirements.txt`
+     - Build command: `pip install -r requirements.txt && python manage.py collectstatic --noinput`
      - Start command: `bash start.sh`

 3. Deploy your service
    - Click "Deploy" and wait for the build to complete
+   - Your application will be available at: `https://gondola.proxy.rlwy.net:37023`

 ## Step 5: Verify Deployment

 1. Check the logs in Railway dashboard
 2. Confirm that migrations ran successfully
-3. Access your application at the URL provided by Railway
+3. Access your application at `https://gondola.proxy.rlwy.net:37023`
+4. The health check endpoint is available at `https://gondola.proxy.rlwy.net:37023/health/`

 ## Troubleshooting